The magnificent Arc de Triomphe is one of the most iconic landmarks in Paris.

 The lift allows you to skip 200 steps.
 But it does not go all the way to the top of the monument.
 To reach the top, you must still climb an additional 64 stairs.

 I hope you’ve enjoyed my guide to visiting the Arc de Triomphe.
-You may enjoy these other Paris travel guides and resources:
+You may find these other Paris travel guides and resources useful:

 - 5 Day Itinerary for Paris